WenyiXu1994/Balyasny_Russell3000_Project/README.md

 # Balyasny_Russell3000_Project
 This is an internship project finished with Balyasny Asset Management.
 No confidential information is included.

+The goal is to build a model to predict short-term stock price movements in the consumer discretionary of the Russell3000 index.

 All the historical price and volumn data used in the "Simple_indicator_formation.ipynb" file is uploaded to Google Cloud.
 You can access them through https://drive.google.com/drive/folders/1iU9uRVFZ1Koh8b436gbxqzAUjdcH1AG_?usp=sharing